dantejauregui/azure_aks_base_nginxIngress_argocd_terraform/README.md

 ## Deploying using Helmcharts (no OCI) into ArgoCD (Example, installing WORDPRESS):
-To start deploying fast we use this Helmcharts (avoid Bitnami charts): https://artifacthub.io/ Please refer this good youtuber videoguide:  https://youtu.be/m6e0WvkR4fY?si=kuecDmIU9-LTAi9k&t=274
+To start deploying fast we use this Helmcharts (avoid Bitnami charts): https://artifacthub.io/

+And please refer this good youtuber videoguide:  https://youtu.be/m6e0WvkR4fY?si=kuecDmIU9-LTAi9k&t=274

 ### Add the repository using Argocd UI:
 In Settings > Repositories > Connect Repo, fill these values: